zengh100/hand-detection-retrain-yolo3/README.md

 # Use TensorFlow and Keras to train Yolo3 for hand detection
 ------
 ## 1. Introduction
 - This project documented how I used Yolo3 (Tensorflow and Keras implementation) to train a model for hand detection.
-So if you are interested, this demo can gelp you get your own yolo3 model for your dataset.
+So if you are interested, this demo can help you get your own yolo3 model for your dataset.
 - I recorded the implementation process based on my understanding while inspired many others' work (see references).

 ## 2. How to run this project